 Dr. Carll researches the cardiovascular and neural mechanisms of air pollution toxicity.
 Using laboratory rodents, he measures cardiac pressure, echocardiography, arterial pressure, and electrocardiography to determine how air pollutants impair cardiac pump function and geometry, vascular function, cardiac conduction, and autonomic regulation of the cardiovascular system.
 Additionally, Dr. Carll incorporates stress tests to determine if air pollutants impair innate abilities to respond to physiological stress.
-His recent studies have tested whether air pollutant-induced hypertension results from an imbalance in the autonomic nervous system and altered cardiac reflexes to blood pressure fluctuations.
+His recent studies have tested whether air pollutant-induced hypertension and arrhythmia result from an imbalance in the autonomic nervous system and altered cardiac reflexes to blood pressure fluctuations.

 Ph.D.
 2012, University of North Carolina (UNC)-Chapel Hill, Gillings School of Global Public Health, Environmental Health Sciences.